ReviewScore: Misinformed Peer Review Detection with Large Language Models: ReviewScore

 \paragraph{Data curation process.} We collaboratively use an LLM and humans for \textsc{ReviewScore} data curation, where an LLM preprocesses reviews and then humans annotate those.
 Given a review, an LLM extracts independent review points.
 For each review point, an LLM automatically annotates the type (i.e., claim, argument, or question) and human verifies it.
 If the review point is a question, then human scores if the question is (un)answerable by the paper in a 5-point scale and justifies it if needed.
 If the review point is a claim, then human scores if the claim is true in a 5-point scale and justifies it if needed.
 If the review point is an argument, then human scores the argument's factuality same as in claims (i.e., \textsc{Base ReviewScore}).
 To annotate \textsc{Advanced ReviewScore} for arguments, we first run automatic argument reconstruction engine (Section \ref{subsec:auto-argrecon}) to extract underlying premises of the argument.
 After that, human scores if the reconstruction is \textit{faithful} in a 5-point scale.
 If the \textit{faithfulness} score is less than 4 (i.e., faithful, but one or two minor changes recommended), then they skip the subsequent annotations.
 Otherwise, they judge the factuality of premises.
 For each premise, they first select a knowledge base (i.e., submitted paper, annotator knowledge, or referred papers), score if the premise is true based on the knowledge base in a 5-point scale, and score if the premise is (un)trivial in a 3-point scale.
 They justify any of three decisions if needed.

-\paragraph{Trustworthiness of human annotation.} Three humans independently annotate reviews (i.e., we take a median value as a final human label), and they are allowed to use any related materials or tools (e.g., discussion between authors and reviewers in OpenReview, web search, etc.).
-We also provide annotators detailed guidelines and an hour-long online orientation session.
-Furthermore, we highly encourage them to communicate with us through a group chat so that we could give them instant responses to their questions and share with all, which builds a global consensus among human annotators.
-Thanks to these efforts, despite the difficulty of the work, we obtain median 0.301 and highest 0.428 inter-annotator agreement in Krippendorff's Alpha~\citep{krippendorffsalpha} across different annotator groups.
-Detailed results are described in Appendix \ref{sec:analysis-human}.
+\paragraph{Trustworthiness of human annotation.} We provide annotators detailed guidelines and an hour-long online orientation session.
+During annotation, they are allowed to use any related materials or tools (e.g., discussion between authors and reviewers in OpenReview, web search, etc.).
+Furthermore, we highly encourage the annotators to communicate with us through a group chat so that we could give them instant responses to their questions and share with all, which builds a global consensus among human annotators.

+To reduce annotator bias, three humans first independently annotate review points.
+To control label quality, we further conduct a disagreement-aware recheck where humans are given disagreed instances\footnote{Annotations are disagreed if a difference of maximum and minimum scores is larger than or equal to 2.} and revise these only if clear mistakes are indicated.
+Note that humans independently perform this recheck without having access to others' labels.
+Thanks to these efforts, despite the difficulty of the work, we obtain median 0.489 and highest 0.663 inter-annotator agreement in Krippendorff's Alpha~\citep{krippendorffsalpha} across annotator groups.

+However, there still exists few disagreements after the recheck.
+To resolve these, we conduct an additional group discussion to finalize human labels of the disagreed instances.
+We basically take median values from three annotations as final human labels, whereas for few disagreed instances, we exceptionally take post-discussion labels as final ones.
+Details are described in Appendix \ref{sec:analysis-human}.